scarolan/apple-alert/README.md

 ## 🐛 Troubleshooting

 ### "Read timed out" errors in containers
-- Use `apple-alert-curl.py` instead - it bypasses Python requests bot detection
+- Use `apple-alert-curl.py` instead
-- The curl version works better in Docker containers and cloud environments
+- The curl version seems to work better in Docker containers and cloud environments

 ### No apple products found
 - Website structure may have changed